idia640/presentations/week07/PITCHME.md

 Note:

+1. Conscious thought about a situation.
+2. Activated network in pre-control cortex pairing previous knowledge and paired emotional responses.
+3. Non-conscious signaling to amygdala which triggers the body to react emotionally and also change to the brain to result in additional mental change.
+4. This last emotional response is feeling.

+Right hemisphere of brain is more involved in processing emotion.

+Most of what happens is non-conscious, to include decision-making.
+Feelings give us control.

+“An emotion is about action.
+It’s a collection of automated actions aimed at a particular effect that will have importance for the regulation of life.”
+(Damasio)

 Amygdala gets input from all sensory systems and higher order systems such as the PFC.

-Creates Pavlovian associations.
+This sets up a condition for Pavlovian associations.

 If a bell occurs just before food, then the sound is associated with a positive event.
 It helps stamp in experiences in a stronger way.